- Corporate Security

 For security professionals this means additional planning for a wide range of potential security scenarios and develop, implement and execute plans that align to the identified risks for each critical facility.
 A single pharmaceutical company can have presence in various countries spanning multiple continents – each with a different design and function.
 Corporate headquarters may be located on one continent with regional office buildings, manufacturing facilities, warehouses, distribution centers and research facilities spread across various locations.
 Each facility presents its own threats.
 Therefore, the security team must be prepared to protect the corporation’s assets with both proactive and reactionary plans.

-In order to secure the pharmaceutical supply chain and reduce the influx of counterfeit drugs, it is critical to have a holistic brand protection and anti-counterfeit strategy that incorporates both internal and external stakeholders.
+To ensure a secure pharmaceutical supply chain and to reduce counterfeit drugs, organizations must have an integrated brand protection and anti-counterfeit strategy in place that incorporates all stakeholders.

 According to a study conducted by Pharma IQ, only 53% of respondents in the pharmaceutical industry state that their organization has a brand protection strategy in place.
 The more shocking piece of this was that 26% don’t have a brand protection strategy and/or plans to put one in place at all.

-According to Pharmaceutical Outsourcing, “Counterfeiting is viewed as a serious public health menace promoted by criminals with little regard for the health and safety of patients which requires a combined public –private sector response.”
+Pharmaceutical Outsourcing, states that “Counterfeiting is viewed as a serious public health menace promoted by criminals with little regard for the health and safety of patients which requires a combined public –private sector response.”